 The true show stoppers on opening night were the circus artists from Kalabante whose energetic acrobatics, joyous drumming and mellifluous singing along to the Kora (a guitar-like instrument) brought down the house every time and even inspired a standing ovation mid-show.

 Opening night ended with a finale that defied everyone’s imagination, so I will not spoil the surprise.
 Like the beginning of circus itself, an art form that evolved from a horse show, Odysseo has so much to offer.
 Both spectacle and aesthetic are on thrilling display along with the skills of the wildly talented cast and set in a magical world that is hard to resist.
-The show has been extended so you will have a chance to see them in Chicago until May 7, due to a one-week extension.
+The show has been extended so you will have a chance to see them in Chicago until May 21.
 Tickets range from $34 to $259 for adults with multiple packages and promotional offers available.,